 Regular and prompt attendance is expected of all students in accordance with OSU policy.
 Additionally, scholarly research has demonstrated that students that participate in class have better learning outcomes than those who do not.
-As such, both attendance AND participation count towards your final grade.
+As such, both attendance AND participation count towards your final grade, as you cannot participate if you do not attend class.
 Every unexcused absence or day that a student does not participate will reduce their attendance/participation grade by 10 points.
-Absences will only be excused if you contact me and provide profession documentation (e.g., a doctor's note).
+Absences will only be excused if you contact me and provide professional documentation (e.g., a doctor's note).